How To Select A Modern Container Orchestration Platform For Your Cloud Apps? Part 2

 All the Cloud providers charge for the compute, storage and network used for worker nodes in the Kubernetes cluster.
 Amazon charges $0.02 per hour for each Kubernetes cluster you create.
 This includes cost for control plane and master management.
 Google and AKS do not charge for Kubernetes master and control plane management for free.

-In the next part of this blog series, we will look at various Container Orchestration Platforms available on Private Cloud.
-We will look at key features that can help you identify the right platform for your particular use case.
+Read the next part of this blog series where we cover the various Container Orchestration Platforms available on Private Cloud, key features that can help you identify the right platform for your particular use case.

 If you’d like to explore a bit more, check out the Product Modernization Hub and how your business can leverage the cloud to catalyze growth with Xoriant’s cloud enablement offerings.

-You may also reach us at PE@Xoriant.com and our experts will schedule a FREE product assessment session to provide you with a custom approach as per your needs.
+You may also reach out to us at PE@Xoriant.com and our experts will schedule a FREE product assessment session to provide you with a custom approach as per your needs.